BarbWire-1/geometrix/README.md

 * `lines` is an array of the lines, building the Polygon.

-   so the settings of `style` on lines need to be done withe a el.lines.forEach for all or a group of lines;
+   So the settings of `style` on lines need to be done withe a el.lines.forEach for all or a group of lines.

-   for a single line as el.lines['index']
+   for a single line as el.lines[index]
 ___

 (and YEAH!!!! ... running smooth on device with all the "dynamix" )